Super Singer Junior

-Super Singer Junior – Ithu Thamizhagathin Chellakuralukkana Thedal (the search for the sweet voice of Tamil Nadu) – is a reality TV show since June 8, 2007 hosted by Vijay TV, a popular Tamil channel of the Star Network, and sponsored by Bharti Airtel.
-It is a singing talent hunt for the children of age group 6–14.
-This is the junior version of the Super Singer show, which premiered on April 28, 2006.
+Super Singer Junior – Ithu Thamizhagathin Chellakuralukkana Thedal (the search for the sweet voice of Tamil Nadu) – is a reality TV show since February 2007 hosted by Vijay TV, a popular Tamil channel of the Star Network, and sponsored by Bharti Airtel.
+It is a singing talent hunt for the children of age group 6–15.
+This is the junior version of the Airtel Super Singer show, which premiered on 28 April 2006.
 Auditions are held in various parts of Tamil Nadu, India.
 The show attracts many kids from all over the state and rigorous multi-level selection procedures are done in order to select the contestants for the competition.

-Season 1
+Airtel Super Singer Junior

-The first season of Airtel Super Singer Junior AKA Airtel Super Singer Junior 1 (2007), premiered on June 8, 2007 and was hosted by Chinmayi.
-The show was also hosted by Star Vijay.
-Episodes were telecasted on Friday and Saturday nights at 8:00 PM and Saturday and Sunday nights at 7:00 PM.
+Airtel Super Singer Junior Season 1, the first season of the Airtel Super Singer Junior show, premiered on February 9, 2007 and was hosted by Chinmayi.
+The Grand Finale premiered on 13 July 2007.
+Episodes were telecasted on Star Vijay between Fridays to Sundays.
 Out of the many kids who auditioned for the show, 25 were selected to go on to the stage show, which consisted of a variety of interesting rounds.
 The judges at the studio were K.S.
 Chithra and Usha Uthup.
 Krishnamoorthy emerged the winner after a hard-fought finals with an equally brilliant Vignesh, who had an amazing flavor for folk.
 The other finalists were Saicharan and Aparna Rajagopalan (who won against Madhumitha Shankar in the wild card round) who also gave a very tough competition.
-Aparna Rajagopalan was awarded "The Spirited Singer".

 After the show's conclusion, finalist Saicharan and semi-finalist Madhumitha Shankar went onto compete in seasons 3 and 4 of the senior version of the show.
 Saicharan was subsequently crowned winner of Airtel Super Singer 3 (2010 - 2011) and chosen by music directors A. R. Rahman and D. Imman to sing in the films Godfather, Manam Kothi Paravai, and Saattai.